2000 United States Senate election in Michigan

 The 2000 United States Senate election in Michigan was held on November 7, 2000.
 Incumbent Republican U.S. Senator Spencer Abraham ran for re-election to a second term, but he was narrowly defeated by his Democratic opponent, congresswoman Debbie Stabenow.
 Stabenow subsequently made history as the first woman to represent Michigan in the United States Senate.
 By a margin of 1.6%, this election was the second-closest race of the 2000 Senate election cycle, behind only the election in Washington.

+Following his defeat, Abraham would later be appointed United States Secretary of Energy by George W. Bush and served from 2001 to 2005.